history of Malaysia

-History of Malaysia- a Historical Perspective
+History of Malaysia- a Perspective

-A reflection of its long history timeline that blends Asia’s vibrant ethnics and cultures, modern Malaysia has made itself one of the most diverse countries.
+A reflection of its long history timeline that blends Asia’s vibrant ethnicities and cultures, modern Malaysia has made itself one of the most diverse countries.
 One of the Southeast Asia region’s fast-developing cities, the capital Kuala Lumpur, marvels with towering skyscrapers, together with its green parks and gardens.
 Enchanting tropical beaches and islands, while somewhere on the middle stretch of the spinal mountain range of Titiwangsa, Cameron Highlands lush tea plantations sat on a cool breezy mountain climate- an excellent relaxing destination, while the steaming humid rainforest of Taman Negara (National Park) offers millions of diversities yet to be discovered.

 And for all that reasons (I believed), Malaysia defines the essence and the cream of Asia, where there is only one country, where all the colors, senses, flavors, and sounds of Asia blend together.
 Especially the three major ethnicities in Asia, the Malays, Chinese, and Indian, plus numbers of other Asian ethnicities freely hold on to their cultures and beliefs, offering myriad, which makes Malaysia Truly Asia.